Eggplant Parmesan Stacks are melt-in-your-mouth delicious! There's no breading, which makes them lower in carbs, gluten-free, and so easy to make!

 - Cut eggplant into slices that are about ⅜ of inch thick.
 Blot excess moisture from slices with a paper towel.

-- Remove from oven, flip slices over, brush the newly exposed side with olive oil and sprinkle with salt.
+- Remove the pan from the oven, flip the slices over, brush the newly exposed side with olive oil, and sprinkle with salt.
+Return the pan to oven and roast for about 12 more minutes.

-- Remove pan from oven and turn temperature down to 350 degrees F.
+- Remove the baking sheet from the oven and turn the temperature down to 350°F.

-- Spread a layer of pasta sauce on each eggplant slice.
+- Spread a layer of pasta sauce, followed by a sprinkling of mozzarella and Parmesan cheese, on each eggplant slice.

-- Return pan to oven and bake for 15-20 minutes more or until cheese is melted and bubbly and begins to brown.
+- Return the pan to the oven and bake for 15-20 minutes more or until the cheeses are melted and bubbly and begin to brown.

 - Allow slices to cool for a few minutes before stacking.